MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/mac-support-license.md

 You deployed and/or installed the Microsoft Defender for Endpoint on macOS package ("Download installation package"), but you might not have run the configuration script ("Download onboarding package"), or you have not assigned a license to the user.

-This error can also occur when the Microsoft Defender for Endpoint on macOS isn't up to date.
+You can also encounter this occur when the Microsoft Defender for Endpoint on macOS agent isn't up to date.

 **Solution:**